-The change in total net position between fiscal years 2023 and 2022 as shown on the Summary Statement of Net Position was 4.1%.
+The change in total net position between fiscal years 2024 and 2023 as shown on the Summary Statement of Net Position was 5.69%.
 Over time, net assets may serve as a useful indicator of financial position.
-At the close of the fiscal year, the sum of assets plus deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$26,509,745.
-Unrestricted net position of \$17,790,733, an increase of \$1,213,305 from 2022, represents the current net position available to support future operations and other expenditure items as funded by the Board of Commissioners.
+At the close of the fiscal year, the sum of assets plus deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$28,016,995.
+Unrestricted net position of \$18,827,525, an increase of \$18,827,525 from 2023, represents the current net position available to support future operations and other expenditure items as funded by the Board of Commissioners.

-Total assets increased by 1.57%, mainly resulting from an increase in investments from interest earnings.
-Deferred outflows of resources increased by 10.22% in relation to TCRS pension contributions and other deferred charges related to pensions and other post-employment benefits.
-There was one former City employee who began drawing on their TCRS retirement this fiscal year.
-Total liabilities increased by 16.75%.
+Total assets increased by 5.26%, mainly resulting from an increase in investments from interest earnings.
+Deferred outflows of resources increased by 44.64% in relation to TCRS pension contributions and other deferred charges related to pensions and other post-employment benefits..
+Total liabilities increased by 33.51% due to accounts payable for expenses incurred prior to the year end.

-The Summary Statement of Activities compares 2023 and 2022 revenues and expenses on a full accrual basis.
-2023 general revenues increased by 8.51%, this is due to an increase in the interest earnings rate and the recognition of spending of the ARPA (American Rescue Plan Act) grant on capital projects.
+The Summary Statement of Activities compares 2024 and 2023 revenues and expenses on a full accrual basis.
+2024 general revenues increased by 8.74%, this is due to an increase in the interest earnings rate and the recognition of spending of the ARPA (American Rescue Plan Act) and VCIF grants on capital projects.